Klammertime/P4-Website-Optimization/NOTES.md

 * It looks like each frame only has ~10ms to be done with the entire cycle of JS > Style > Layout  > Paint > Composite.
 So if you interrupt one of those, such as Layout, with JS, it can cause issues.

 * Looking into the JS portion of the pipeline more closely: avoid micro-optimizations.
 Like obsessing over for...loop or while loop.
 We don't know how the JS engine will treat or run our code, since the code we write is not what get's run.
 Only start looking into microoptimizations if you've exhausted your other options.
 There are other things you can do before that, such as the following:
-    **1) Make sure the JS runs at the right time with requestAnimationFrame**:
+    1) Make sure the JS runs at the right time with requestAnimationFrame:

-    * The browser has very little time to render the frame at 60 frames per second.
+        - The browser has very little time to render the frame at 60 frames per second.
 So in that 10ms you have to do it all, which means the JavaScript portion should be kept at 3-4ms at most since their will be other work like style calculations, layer managment and compositing that will come afterwards.
 Imagine the browser is in the middle of doing style work and then in comes style work that needs attention.
 The browser has to deal with the JS that just came in before it can move to other tasks.
 That new JS will make the work for the frame to have to be redone, which could mean missing the frame.

-    * requestAnimationFrame schedules JavaScript to run at the earliest possible moment in each frame.
+        - requestAnimationFrame schedules JavaScript to run at the earliest possible moment in each frame.
 That gives the browser as much time as possible to run JS, then style, layout, paint, then composite.

-    * Older code on the web for animation uses setTimeout or setInterval because in the past that's all there was (jQuery still does).
+        - Older code on the web for animation uses setTimeout or setInterval because in the past that's all there was (jQuery still does).
 The problem with these is that the JS engine pays no attention to the rendering pipleline when scheduling these.
 Not a good fit for animations.

-    * Here's how you use it:
+        - Here's how you use it:
         ```
         2) Fcn gets called, do your animation, and at the end of it, you schedule the next one.
 The browser takes care of when it should run and how.
         function animate() {